Hyspaosines: Reign

 The Seleucids had suffered heavy defeats by the Iranian Parthian Empire; in 148/7 BC, the Parthian king Mithridates I conquered Media and Atropatene, and by 141 BC, was in the possession of Babylonia.
 The events are recorded in the Babylonian astronomical Diaries.
 The menace and proximity of the Parthians caused Hyspaosines to declare independence.
 In 127 BC, Mithridates I's son and successor Phraates II met an abrupt death during his war with the nomads in the east.
-Hyspaosines took advantage of the situation by seizing Babylon, which is attested in Babylonian records, where he is recorded as king (šarru).
+Hyspaosines took advantage of the situation by seizing Babylon, which is attested in Babylonian records, where he is recorded as king.
 His rule over the city lasted briefly; at the start of November 127 BC, the Parthian general Timarchus recaptured it.

 Regardless, Hyspaosines' troops continued to plunder the Babylonian region as late as 126 BC.
 In 124 BC, however, Hyspaosines accepted Parthian suzerainty, and continued to rule Characene as a vassal.
 He corresponded with the Parthian general of Babylonia, informing him of the defeat of Elymais by the Parthian monarch Mithridates II.
 He also returned the wooden throne of Arsaces to the Parthians as a gift to the god Bel.
 The astronomical diaries report that the king became ill on 3 June 124 BC and died on 11 June 124 BC at the age of 85.
 His age is reported by 2nd century Roman historian Lucian, who provided a list of rulers who died in a very old age.

 He was succeeded by his and queen Thalassia's juvenile son Apodakos.
 The Parthian commander Sindates was placed as the governor of Characene.